klausstocker/JurySystem/README.md

     sudo apt install -y unzip
     sudo rm -rf /var/lib/apt/lists/*
 ```
-Choose directory or make a new one with appropriate permissions for writing and executing.
+⭐ Choose directory or make a new one with appropriate permissions for writing and executing.
-Navigate into directory and clone the source code.
+It will create a new folder: Dockerized-Web-Framework-for-IoT
 ⭐ Clone repository
 ```shell
     git clone https://github.com/fkrenn12/Dockerized-Web-Framework-for-IoT.git
     chmod +x ./Dockerized-Web-Framework-for-IoT/*.sh
 ```
 ⭐ Edit .env and docker-composer.yml
-⭐ x-rebuild_and_start.production.sh
+⭐ Execute x-rebuild_and_start.production.sh

 ## 🔳 🔳 🚀 Quickstart - Windows ( developing environment )🚀️🔳 🔳
 In **Windows Powershell** ( not cmd !! )  use following commands.